ericcurtin/limux/README.md

   https://f-droid.org/F-Droid.apk

-- Install termux from F-Droid
+- Install termux from F-Droid (Google Play version of termux is not recommended, it's drastically out of date)

 - Configure sshd for termux (optional):